Undergraduate research: Value

 Undergraduate research is defined broadly to include scientific inquiry, creative activity, and scholarship.
 An undergraduate research project might result in a musical composition, a work of art, an agricultural field experiment, or an analysis of historical documents.
 The key is that the project produces some original work.
 There are benefits to undergraduate research including, but not limited to, real world applications, research and professional experience, and better relationships with faculty and peers.

 According to Heather Thiry, "Through coursework and out-of-class experiences, students described learning to work and think independently, to take responsibility for their own learning, and to take initiative to solve problems on their own rather than relying on experts for the answers."
 In addition, institutions find value in promoting undergraduate research to recruit and retain students and to prepare them for graduate studies.
 Undergraduate research "days" at state capitols is an effective way to showcase the effective of learning and teaching through research.
 The Council on Undergraduate Research (CUR) inspired many states to create state versions of its national Posters on the Hill event, which takes place each April in Washington, DC.

+Course-based Undergraduate Research

+Undergraduate research has long occurred following an apprenticeship model, where a student trainee works directly or indirectly with a mentor on a project, increasingly there are also growing moves to integrate authentic research experiences directly into degree programs through Course-based Undergraduate Research (CUREs).
+Unlike traditional models, which typically are accessible to only a small fraction of enrolled students at an institution, CUREs have the potential to include all students participating in a course in the process of asking and answering novel scientific questions.

+With a focus on asking meaningful questions and involving students in authentic science, CUREs have been developed with a focus on laboratory-based research and for field settings in biology education.
+The have also been developed across chemistry, geology, and social sciences.

+CUREs have been demonstrated to provide numerous benefits to undergraduate students, improving their ability to think critically, interpret evidence, and understand topical material.
+Studies also suggest that CUREs have the potential to improve the science identity of students and enhance their career readiness.